Baldeep-singh109/Induction.Program2025.md/README.md

 Her words left a lasting impression, reminding us of the importance of values in both personal and professional life.

 ---

-# Day 5( August 2025)
+## 📅 **DAY 5 – 5 August 2025**

 On this day there is no lecture for CSE(A).
-We gatheres outside the TCC Seminar Hall for making of Student Id card then we explore the college campus.
+We gatheres outside the TCC Seminar Hall for making Student Id card then we explore the college campus.